Skip to content

 Using the default font family

-That way, users will be able to use the library without needing to adding a specific font to their project.
+That way, users will be able to use the library without needing to add a specific font to their project.

 Colors

-In the Colors section of a library, you can add and organize colors that you can then bind to the CSS color property in the Styles tab of the right panel.
+In the fourth tab of the Library panel, inside the Colors section, you can add and organize colors that you can then bind to the CSS color property in the Styles tab of the right panel.

 In the example below, we bound the text of one of our labels to the Blue 600 color in our project library: